Claire Stapleton: Google (2007-2019)

 On April 26, 2019, Stapleton and Whittaker held a "Retaliation Town Hall" that was livestreamed to Google offices.
 Attendees reported that Stapleton shared emails she said were sent from the executives to thousands of her coworkers disputing that she had been demoted.
 While Google has maintained that it does not tolerate retaliation, employees who attended the town hall shared stories of their own alleged retaliation, and organized a sit-in protest on May 1, 2019 in response.
 Some employees took a sick day while staying at the office in honor of Stapleton's claim that she was urged to take medical leave when she said she was not sick.
 Later, additional employees with public resignations also alleged retaliation due to what they believed was their involvement in organizing.

 On May 31, 2019, while pregnant with her second child, Stapleton resigned from the company in exchange for severance.
 A note she shared internally was published by the Google Walkout Medium account the following week, which gained media attention.
 In the note, Stapleton described how her perspective of the company shifted over her tenure from pride and inspiration until 2017, when she returned from maternity leave with her first child and felt the company had "lost its moral compass."
 She described her decision to quit saying, “If I stayed, I didn’t just worry that there’d be more public flogging, shunning, and stress, I expected it.”
 Stapleton said she was physically escorted off of the premises by security, who also confiscated her company devices, she also said this was unconventional for departing workers.
 Stapleton later warned potential Big Tech candidates to be wary of buying into the idea of changing the world from the inside saying, "...if you care about a company’s values, ethics and contributions to society, you should take your talents elsewhere."

 In an essay for Elle in December 2019, Stapleton said that she became intimately familiar with how hostile Google's "famously open culture" was to outspoken workers, and that it was evidence of the lengths the company's leadership was willing to go to prevent staffers from holding the company accountable.
 She also pointed out the façade of support around the walkout from Pichai and CFO Ruth Porat, who petitioned the National Labor Relations Board to limit protections for workers organizing via email a few days after the walkout.

 2020

 In May 2020, Stapleton started a newsletter for her agitated peers in tech called Tech Support, meant to offer guidance for other tech workers from her experiences over her 12 years at Google.

+2026

+In 2026, Stapleton published a book about her experiences working at Google titled, Don't Be Evil: Bad Bosses, Fake Promises, and My Escape from Big Tech.

+The New Yorker published a Weekend Essay (July 18, 2026) written by Stapleton concerning her Google experience entitled, "The Voice of Google."